Skip to main content

 What are the Registration Fees for officials?

-Returning officials must pay prior to July 1 (for fall activities), September 1 (for winter activities), February 1 (for spring activities) to avoid a $30.00 late fee.
+Returning officials must register/pay before July 1 (for fall activities), September 1 (for winter activities), and February 1 (for spring activities) to avoid a $40.00 late fee.
 New officials do not have a late fee and can register (pay) up to the deadline for each sport.

 What does my Registration Fee include?

-Registration fees cover the cost of rule books, case books, pre-season information, testing, rules modules, liability insurance, and supplemental medical insurance.
+Registration fees cover the cost of rules books, mechanics manuals, case books, pre-season information, testing, rules modules, officials training clinics, in-season training & development, observation program, officials awards, liability insurance, and supplemental medical insurance.

 What is the Age Requirement to become an official?

 You must be 18 years of age or a high school graduate to serve as an MSHSL varsity official.
-Students (18 and under) are able to register as a student official.
-They have the same requirements except for the background check, which will be completed once they turn 18.
+Students who are 18 and under may register as a student/minor official.
+Student/minor officials have the same requirements and benefits as fully varsity eligible officials, except for the background check, which will be completed once they turn 18.

 Do I need to complete a background check?

 Background checks will be conducted on officials.
 All officials will be required to consent to this process.
 Officials will consent to a background check on Arbiter, with the actual check being conducted by PeopleTrail.
 Select the link for a copy of the background check policy.
 There is not a separate charge for the background checks as it is part of your registration fee.
+All new officials will be background-checked in their initial year of registration.
+Returning officials will have a background check completed once every five years.
 Background Check Policy

 How much do officials get paid?

-Official's and judge's pay varies by the sport and the area of the state.
-Check with an Officials Association or Coordinator in your sport for more information specific to your area.
+Officiating pay varies by the sport and the area of the state.
+Check with an Officials Association or Rules Coordinator in your sport for more information specific to your area.
 Typically, pay in Minnesota is fairly competitive when compared to other states.

 Will training be provided to officials?

-Training clinics will be available in Baseball, Basketball, Football, Gymnastics, Soccer, Softball, Swimming & Diving, Track and Field, Volleyball, and Wrestling at locations throughout the state.
+Training clinics will be available in Baseball, Basketball, Boys Lacrosse, Football, Gymnastics, Hockey, Soccer, Softball, Swimming & Diving, Track and Field, Volleyball, and Wrestling at locations throughout the state.

-Attendance at an in-person training clinic is required once every 2 years if you wish to be considered for post-season assignments.
+Attendance at an in-person training clinic or Zoom clinic is required once every 2 years if you wish to be considered for post-season assignments.

-Many Associations provide training every year that is designed for newer officials and veteran officials.
+Many Associations provide additional training every year that is designed for newer officials and veteran officials.

 What are officials required to complete to be "certified/eligible"?